A Wild Last Boss Appeared!: Twelve Heavenly Stars

 One of the Twelve Heavenly Stars, representing the constellation Libra.
 She is a golem resembling a robotic maid created by Lufas.
 Following Lufas' defeat, she has been guarding her treasures, neglecting herself in the process, until she meets with the summoned Lufas, who repairs her, after which she joins her.
+It is later revealed that she was created by the blacksmith king Mizar.